Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 A man, a legend, a way of life.

-Rush Limboy, as usual, having more fun than a human being, with half my brain tied behind my back, using talent on loan from God, all at the same time.
+Rushland boy, as usual, having more fun than a human being with have my brain tied behind my back using talent on loan from God all at the same time.

-Uh Iran on Thursday that's today promised to formally respond on August 22nd to a Western package of incentives aimed at resolving the standoff over its suspect nuclear program.
+Iran on Thursday, that's today promised to formally respond on August 22nd to a Western package of incentives aimed at resolving the standoff over its suspect nuclear program.

 The Supreme National Security Council, Iran's top security decision-making body, also threatened that the country will reconsider its nuclear policies if sanctions are imposed.